Slow Cooker Mashed Potatoes - the most delicious easy mashed potatoes, right from your slow cooker to save space on busy Holiday dinners!

 - Add salt and pepper to taste.

-- Keep potatoes on medium or low for up to 2 hours, or until ready to serve.
+- Keep potatoes on low for up to 2 hours, or until ready to serve.

 Any chance to use less stove burners to leave room for the bigger foods to make, I'm all in.
 Gotta have them taters for the holidays!